Passaic County NJ DCPP Defense Lawyers

 There are five possible plans that the Division of Child Protection and Permanency may present during a permanency hearing: reunification with one or both of the biological parents, independent living, other long term specialized care, kinship legal guardianship, or termination of parental rights.

 The DCPP defense lawyers at the Tormey Law Firm LLC are ready and able to protect your rights, your future, your family, and your reputation if there has been a child abuse or neglect allegation.
 Our managing partner, Mr. Travis J. Tormey, is a top rated “10.0” perfect rating on AVVO.com, an attorney rating service.
 He has also received the clients choice awards in 2013, 2014, 2015, and 2016.
-In addition, one of our attorneys, Thomas Ercolano, is a former Deputy Attorney General who prosecuted child abuse cases for the State.
+In addition, one of our attorneys, Brent DiMarco, has literally handled hundreds of DCP&P investigations and court matters in his career.
 He will not put that experience and expertise to work for you, drafting a comprehensive defense strategy to combat these vicious allegations.
 Contact our offices anytime for immediate assistance at 201-556-1570.
 The initial consultation is always provided free of charge.
 We represent clients throughout Passaic County NJ dealing with DCP&P including in Paterson, Wayne, Clifton, Totowa, Little Falls, and North Haledon.

 The 5 “Permanency Plans” in NJ DCPP Cases